Introduction to the Environment Rating Scales

 Our scales define environment in a broad sense and guide the observer to assess the arrangement of space both indoors and outdoors, the materials and activities offered to the children, the supervision and interactions (including language) that occur in the classroom, and the schedule of the day, including routines and activities.
 The support offered to parents and staff is also included.

 All of our scales have been developed in close collaboration with realistic field-based sites.
 They have good inter-rater reliability and validity, thus making them suitable for research and program evaluation, as well as program improvement efforts.
 Each scale has a training program.
 The ECERS-R, ITERS-R and FCCERS training programs include both print and video (DVD) materials.
-An on-line introductory course will be offered in 2011.
-The SACERS has print training activities.
+Online introductory courses are also available.

 - Brief History